-Dan also serves as employer co-counsel to multiemployer benefit plans.
+Dan is the deputy leader of the labor and employment practice for the Washington, DC office.
+He also serves as employer co-counsel to multiemployer benefit plans.

 He is a contributing author to the American Bar Association’s annual report, Section of Public Utility, Communications and Transportation Law.
 While in law school, he was an intern at the NLRB’s Boston regional office.

 Boston College Law School, 2004, J.D., Cum Laude